Back

 Reliability of third-party components

+A React Native app, built solely on the framework, may not be 100% reliable in terms of performance.
 As we’re discussing the custom modules, we need to mention the components for React Native floating around online.
-You can find many solutions that might fit perfectly into your app, but you should remember that, as it is often the case with third-party solutions, not all of them are properly tested and can be trustworthy enough to put into your application.
+You can find many solutions that might fit perfectly into your app, but remember that, as is often the case with third-party solutions, not all of them are properly tested and can be trustworthy enough to put into your application.

 The only solution to this React Native problem is patience, meticulousness, and experience.
-Research the modules you like, try to find applications that use them as well.
+Research the modules you like, and try to find applications that use them as well.
 Moreover, an experienced React Native developer will know the first signs of a sketchy component, so try to get one on your team.
+Remember that native apps also do not guarantee absolute reliability, and everything still needs to be tested.

 UI and UX behavior and requirements

 When it comes to UI and UX, there are certain qualities any app needs to have to be accepted by users.
-From years of using applications, users have come to expect certain standards to be held high, both for apps on Android and iOS.
-If these standards are not met and the app feels different from how a native application would feel, your target audience might be inclined to stop using it.
+From years of using native apps, users have come to expect certain standards to be held high, for apps both on Android and iOS.
+If these standards are not met and the app feels different from how a native app would feel, your target audience might be inclined to stop using it.
+The same goes for limited native functionality that discourages people from using the app.

 The main way to avoid this is through thorough testing.
-Test your app often and on different stages of the development process.
-This way you will be able to identify problems as soon as possible, and it will make getting rid of them much easier.
+Test your app often and at different stages of the development process.
+This way, you will be able to identify problems as soon as possible, and getting rid of them will be much easier.

 iOS testing and deployment challenges

 Apple has a higher standard when it comes to applications in the App Store.
-So, if you want your application to be on the App Store, you would need to go through a lot of hurdles, from creating an Apple Developer Program account, getting all the right certificates, to testing your application.
-What makes it even more difficult when it comes to React Native apps is that some libraries for it are considered insecure or non-compliant with Apple’s guidelines (like libraries that are dynamically updating native code like JSPatch)
+So, if you want your application to be on the App Store, you would need to go through a lot of hurdles, from creating an Apple Developer Program account and getting all the right certificates to testing your application.
+What makes it even more difficult when it comes to React Native apps is that some libraries for it are considered insecure or non-compliant with Apple’s guidelines (like libraries that are dynamically updating native code like JSPatch).
+A native app for iOS created on Swift usually passes the review process faster.

 The best solution to this React Native problem is to have someone on your team who has experienced this whole process before.
-If you know all the ropes, the process becomes much easier and you won’t have to guess whether your app will fail the App Store review process.
+If you know all the ropes, the process becomes much easier, and you won’t have to guess whether your app will fail the App Store review process.
+If you don’t want to allow even the possibility of problems with launching in the App Store, you might prefer developing native apps.
+It will take longer and become more expensive, but more dependable in this situation.

 The platform is constantly changing